SambaGod/MySambaDiary/README.md

 3. Once it has installed the dependencies, just give a command **npm start** and the server starts listening at port 3001
 4. Make sure, that the local database is switched on.
 Otherwise it throws an error.

+Npm start will do a command nodemon app.js, where nodemon allows the compiler restart everytime there are changes made in backend code.

 ## Client
 1. Go to client-folder with command **cd sambaproject** (if you are in server-folder, type first **cd ..** to return to root folder)
 2. To run the client, install dependencies with command **npm install**